WA Legislature stalls on efforts to preserve salmon habitat

 Lekanoff, the state’s only Indigenous legislator, was particularly pained tribes didn’t unify behind the bill to include increasing salmon habitat in comprehensive plan updates to guide future growth.
 Some tribes opposed the bill as inadequately defined.

 “I am fighting tears,” Lekanoff said.
-“I know it is political suicide to say this, but If the tribes can’t even get over themselves to do this, and the governor can’t do this, who is fighting for salmon?”
+“I know it is political suicide to say this, but if the tribes can’t even get over themselves to do this, and the governor can’t do this, who is fighting for salmon?”

 The defeat on the policy front stands in contrast to the budget, where money is being poured into fixing state highway culverts to respond to a mandate affirmed by a decision of the U.S. Supreme Court in 2018 to remove blockages caused by the culverts by 2030.